Website monitoring

 - The monitoring dashboard shows the exact time the error started

-- You can quickly identify and fix the problematic plugin
+- You identify and fix the problematic plugin

 - Flowguard confirms the site is back online